Orange-OpenSource/ods-flutter/app/assets/ic_about_terms_of_service.md

 In these GCU, the following terms shall, unless otherwise stated, have the following meanings:

-**Application:** means to the software application titled "Orange Design System", which provides access to the Service and is available for free on the GOOGLE Inc, Google Play Store and which the User has chosen to download onto his/her Device for free from the Google Play Store.
+**Application:** means to the software application titled "Orange Design System", which provides access to the Service and is available for free on the mobile Store and which the User has chosen to download onto his/her Device for free.

 **Networks:** means the electronic communication networks open to the public operated by Orange SA, regardless of the technology or standards used by these networks (cable, satellite, ADSL, optical fibre, GSM, GPRS, EDGE, UMTS, Wi-Fi, WIMAX, etc.).
 The Service is connected to the Networks.